MiraWelner/Chan-ADMM-Reimplementation/README.md

 # About
-In 2023 I took a graduate level course taught by Professor Qi Guo at Purdue University in machine learning and statistics.
-The final project was to reimplment a seminal machine learning publication.
-I elected to re-implement the paper <i>Plug and Play ADMM for Image Restoration</i> by Dr. Stanley Chan.
-My work earned me a
+In 2023, I enrolled in a graduate-level course on machine learning and statistics taught by Professor Qi Guo at Purdue University.
+The course required us to undertake a final project that involved re-implementing a seminal machine learning publication.
+I chose to focus on the paper titled "Plug and Play ADMM for Image Restoration," authored by Dr. Stanley Chan.

-86.0 / 84.0 on the final project and an A in the class.
-This GitHub Repository is my work on this final project as well as the paper.
+My efforts in this project resulted in a grade of 86.0/84.0 for the final project and an overall A in the class.
+I have compiled my work on this final project, along with the paper, in this GitHub repository.

 # Differences with original code base
-Since this is a re-implmentation of a very well documented project, there is an existing codebase for the original project [here:](https://www.mathworks.com/matlabcentral/fileexchange/60641-plug-and-play-admm-for-image-restoration).
+Since this is a re-implmentation of a very well documented project, there is an existing codebase for the original project [here](https://www.mathworks.com/matlabcentral/fileexchange/60641-plug-and-play-admm-for-image-restoration).
 This github does three things differently than this original codebase:
 <ol>
 <li> That codebase is in MatLab while this one is in Python3
 <li> The parameters are a bit different - not better or worse but it's a re-implmementation in a different language so the values are different